tapdata/idaas/README.md

 # Tapdata iDaaS

-## DISCLAIMER
+## IMPORTANT NOTE

-This document is in alpha stage.
-Changes will be made without advanced notice.
+Tapdata iDaaS open source will be officially released in the near future.
+Please stay tuned.
+For inquiries, please direct to tj@tapdata.io.

 ## What is iDaaS